ZartoxGD/Zartox_Custom_editor_console/README.md

 ---------------------------------------
 ### 0.0.4:
         - Added a clear command
         - Added a command success message
         - Added a command failed message
-        - Added a tooltip to every log in console (not required)
+        - Added a description to logs (optional, made to have more infos without making a mess inside the console)
 ---------------------------------------